 There are a number of objections to the loss of the public house as a community facility; and a local community group has been formed to try and save the use as a public house.
-The Society has submitted an application for the site to be registered as an Asset of Community Value, and this process is underway with the Borough Council.
-That said the Committee should take a view regarding the weight given to this application.
+The premises has recently been listed as an Asset of Community Value, and it is for Members to take a view regarding the weight given to the ACV status as a material planning consideration given the proposal accords with the adopted development plan.